RatheeshKanth/terraform/README.md

 * AWS resources
 * Terraform
 * Ansible

-Getting Started
-Prerequisites
+# Prerequisites
-Create a free tier AWS account.
+Create a free tier AWS account./n
-Create an IAM user with programmable access and make a note of the access and secret keys.
+Create an IAM user with programmable access and make a note of the access and secret keys./n Installation/n
-Installation
-Install Terraform on local laptop
+Install Terraform on local laptop/n
 Install Ansible on ec2

 Standing up the Infrastructure